 The authors believe this topic is not just a comical topic to the general public, but also a serious scientific question.

-Professor Jennions concluded:
+Prof. Jennions concluded:

 “Humans have slightly longer, and notably thicker penises for their body size compared to other primates.
 It’s been suggested that (before humans wore clothes) females used penis size as one of the deciding factors when choosing a mate, but until now there has been very little data to support that.
 Our results hint that humans might have larger penises because females in the past were more likely to mate with well-endowed males.”